The UN's annual climate conference COP 27 on November 8-17 at KTH

 We Don't Have Time and partners will be live from COP27 in Sharm El-Sheikh, but also from Stockholm, Nairobi and Washington DC.
 November 8 to November 17, 2022.

-Parallel to the COP27 live studio event (Multihallen), KTH has organised open activities with researchers and students in the restaurant section during lunches and the evening.
+Parallel to the COP27 live studio event (Multihallen), KTH has organised open activities with researchers and students and student organisations in the restaurant section during lunches and the evening.
 More information about these events below.

 These events will be held in the old restaurant venue at Vallahallavägen 79.